shahbazdullu/Automation/README.md

 	$dumpvars(0,tb_filename);
 end
 ```
-_XXXX are the last of digits of trainees roll no_
+_XXXX are the last four digits of trainees roll no_

 **Note:** VCD files will be generated where DUT files are placed